jdleesmiller/cross_entropy/README.md

 - Added recent rubies in CI
 - Improved README

+### 1.0.0 - 2 Jan 2016

+- Initial release after extraction from https://github.com/jdleesmiller/si_taxi
+- Added Gaussian and Beta problems

 ## LICENSE

 (The MIT License)

-Copyright (c) 2017 John Lees-Miller
+Copyright (c) 2014-2017 John Lees-Miller

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the